advanced-security/codeql-extractor-iac/docs/Q&A.md

 ## Q: What support does GitHub / CodeQL provide to `codeql-extractor-iac`?

 The CodeQL IaC extractor is a community extractor and is not supported by GitHub or CodeQL teams.
-All issues should be reported to the `codeql-extractor-iac` [Issues] or [Discussions] and is not officially supported.
+All issues should be reported to the `codeql-extractor-iac` [Issues] or [Discussions] and is not officially supported as part of the [GitHub Advanced Security] offering..

 ## Q: What languages does the `codeql-extractor-iac` support?